UI Design: Definition, challenges and explanations

 Concrete examples and use cases of UI Design

-UI Design is used in many contexts, including the creation of websites, mobile applications, software, and connected product interfaces.
+UI Design is applied in many contexts, including the creation of websites, mobile applications, software or connected product interfaces.

-For example, an e-commerce site uses a carefully designed UI to facilitate product searches, the purchasing process, and shopping cart management.
+For example, an e-commerce site uses careful UI Design to facilitate product search, the purchasing process and shopping cart management.

-Similarly, a mobile messaging app uses clear and efficient interface elements so that users can quickly send messages, manage contacts, and personalize their experience.
+Similarly, a mobile messaging application employs clear, efficient interface elements so users can quickly send messages, manage contacts and personalize their experience.

 The best resources and tools for UI Design

-- Nielsen Norman Group - UI Design Mistakes: analysis of common mistakes in UI design and tips for avoiding them.
+- Nielsen Norman Group - UI Design Mistakes: analysis of common UI Design mistakes and tips on how to avoid them.

-- Adobe XD: professional tool for creating mockups and interface prototypes.
+- Adobe XD: professional tool for creating interface mock-ups and prototypes.

 - Figma: collaborative platform for interface design and prototyping.